 Disclaimer: Google is trying to get rid of Chrome apps on Windows, OS X and Linux in favor of webapps and Chrome extensions.
 The best use of this editor extension is for targeting ChromeOS which “will remain supported and maintained for the foreseeable future.”

 read more about it here: https://blog.chromium.org/2016/08/from-chrome-apps-to-web.html

-Since Google is killing chrome apps for Chrome on Windows, OS X and Linux, and now supporting Android on ChromeOS, I don’t see the value in maintaining this repo.
+Since Google is killing chrome apps for Chrome on Windows, OS X and Linux, and now supporting Android and Linux apps on ChromeOS, I don’t see the value in maintaining this repo.

 Chrome App Builder